MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 1. Find the `client-id` property and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-auth-b2c` application from the Azure portal.

-1. Find the app key `client-secret` and replace the existing value with the value you saved during the creation of the `java-spring-webapp-auth-b2c` application from the Azure portal.
+1. Find the `client-secret` property and replace the existing value with the value you saved during the creation of the `java-spring-webapp-auth-b2c` application from the Azure portal.

-1. Find the app key `base-uri` and replace the two instances of the value `fabrikamb2c` with the name of the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.
+1. Find the `base-uri` property and replace the two instances of the value `fabrikamb2c` with the name of the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.

-1. Find the app key `sign-up-or-sign-in` and replace it with the name of the sign-up/sign-in user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.
+1. Find the `sign-up-or-sign-in` property and replace it with the name of the sign-up/sign-in user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.

-1. Find the app key `profile-edit` and replace it with the name of the password reset user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.
+1. Find the `profile-edit` property and replace it with the name of the password reset user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.

-1. Find the app key `password-reset` and replace it with the name of the edit profile user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.
+1. Find the `password-reset` property and replace it with the name of the edit profile user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.

 1. Open the *src/main/resources/templates/navbar.html* file.